Last Updated on September 27, 2023 by Chase Manhattan

 There is nothing more annoying than bird droppings on a car.
-Not only that it looks bad, but it also damages the paint.
+Not only does bird poo so that it looks bad, but it also damages the paint.
 In cases where the bird poop is not cleaned off quickly, it causes bird poop stains on the paint.

 That’s must be why you are here.
 Don’t worry, we will fix the stains.
 Here is a guide on how to remove old bird poop stains from cars.
-We will also explain how to clean caked-on bird poop and how to protect the paint from bird poop damage.
+We will also explain how to clean the car owners from caked-on bird poop and how to protect the paint from bird poop damage.

 - Examine the size of the stain.